Business-Wizard/sp500_analysis_forecast/README.md

-# redictingTheSP500
+# PredictingTheSP500

 ## In this volatile year is the stock market a safe bet?
-## Where to put your money with COVID-19 on the loose.
+#### Where to put your money with COVID-19 on the loose.
-## Predicting the next 6 months.

-### I wanted to look at the historical prices of the SP500 Index and perform a Time Series Analysis to perdict the next 6 months of prices.
+### Use Time Series Analysis of historical prices for the SP500 Index to perdict the next 6 months of prices.
 ##### Scrape/Import Historical Data
 * SP500 - 10 years - daily prices
 * SP500 component stocks for (Kernel-PCA)